For those wanting extra training for an audition or competition, we can arrange private coaching sessions, either one-to-one or for a small group.

 Tap dancing is excellent for developing rhythm, style, musicality and personality.
 From learning very simple beats to more intricate footwork, tap offers a great incentive for improving concentration as well as strengthening mind and body.

-Some classes combine two or all three disciplines in a lesson.
 Beginners’ classes are taught the very basics for each style.
 Gradually, routines are introduced which may involve also learning to express emotions.
 With the choreography in place, the teacher encourages and develops the children’s curiosity in understanding the music and their acting ability within the dance routine.

 Whichever discipline your child is most attracted to, at Southborough School of Dance every pupil is individually cared for.
 Our teachers strive to achieve excellent results while passing on their love for dancing.